 Download our In-Situ Calibration Verification flyer.

 - (1) CAR (Climate Action Reserve) is a national offsets program working to ensure integrity, transparency, and financial value in the U.S. carbon market.
-It establishes regulatory-quality standards for the development, quantification, and verification of greenhouse gas (GHG) emission reduction projects in North America.
-CAR operates alongside a related program, the California Climate Action Registry (California Registry), created by the State of California in 2001 to address climate change through voluntary calculation and public emissions reporting.
+It establishes regulatory-quality standards for developing, quantifying, and verifying greenhouse gas (GHG) emission reduction projects in North America.
+CAR operates alongside a related program, the California Climate Action Registry (California Registry), created by California in 2001 to address climate change through voluntary calculation and public emissions reporting.

 - (2) CDM Methodologies, ACM 0001, “Methodological tool to determine the mass flow of a greenhouse gas in gaseous stream” (EB61 Report, Annex 11, Page 1).

 - (3) Sage “zeros” the meter in a horizontal pipe.
-If the user has a vertical pipe, the mW will be slightly lower at zero flow (see note 4).
+If the user has a vertical line, the mW will be slightly lower at zero flow (see note 4).

 - (4) Use the 9⁄64 Allen wrench to loosen the collar clamp on the SVA05.
 Use the 3⁄16 Allen wrench for the SVA07).